EGROENE/Radikal.Entertainment/README.md

-# Radikal.Musik
+# Radikal.Entertainment
-A project in which I practiced making the homepage, as well as some other pages, for a fictional entertainment service.
+This is a project in which I practiced making the homepage, as well as some other pages, for a fictional entertainment service.
 None of the images used belong to me and I completed this project to practice my skills and build my portfolio.